MatthiasUckert/Introduction/README.md

 # Part 1: Supplementary Material for the Paper

-In this repository you can find our term and concept list and all the additional list that we publish together with the paper.
+In this repository you can find our term and concept list and the additional lists that we publish together with the paper.

 The repository can be found here:
 <https://github.com/MatthiasUckert/Terminology>